section-engineering-education/engineering-education/articles/build-a-restful-api-with-adonisjs/index.md

 status: publish
 published: true
 url: /engineering-education/build-a-restful-api-with-adonisjs/
-title: Build A RESTful API With AdonisJS
+title: Build A RESTful API With AdonisJs
-description: In this tutorial, we will create a RESTful API using Adonis.js.
+description: In this tutorial, we will create a RESTful API using AdonisJs.
 In doing so, we will learn basic aspects of AdonisJs.
-author: wilson-gichuhi
+author: solomon-eseme
 date: 2021-03-01T00:00:00-17:00
 topics: []
 excerpt_separator: <!--more-->